zhd96/zig/README.md

-## SpIke aNd Gamma probabilistic model
+## Zero-Inflated Gamma probabilistic model

-This code implements the Spike+Gamma encoding and decoding model for post-deconvolved calcium imaging traces.
+This code implements the Zero-Inflated Gamma encoding and decoding model for post-deconvolved calcium imaging traces.

 ## Tutorial